Project Manager (Electrical) - IT-Online

-Join a dyanmic team as a Project Manager for a multi-discipilnary engineering buisness focusing on systems engineering and intergrations, with customers ranging from operators of large asset bases, typical power, water and telecommunications utilities, and mines in Sub-Shararan Africa.
+Join a dynamic team as a Project Manager for a multi-disciplinary engineering business focusing on systems engineering and integrations, with customers ranging from operators of large asset bases, typical power, water and telecommunications utilities, and mines in Sub-Saharan Africa.

 Experience we look for: